 rights organisations are working intensively to document and investigate

-the forcible transfer and deportations of civilians, and to find,
+the forcible transfer and deportation of civilians and to find,

 support and extricate the victims and reunite them with their families

-and home environment.
+and home environments.
 Their efforts are hampered by the extremely

 difficult, hostile context and conditions of subterfuge under which